joshstephenson/Wordle-Solver-Rust/README.md

 * [Python Wordle Solver](https://github.com/joshstephenson/Wordle-Solver)

 ## Results
 The lower bound of the overwhelming majority of words is 3 guesses per word.
-28 can be resolved in 2, 23 in 4, and 5 require 5 guesses (`EATER`, `PENAL`, `STILL`, `TRUSS`, `UNTIL`).
-Slate which is the starting word is resolved in 1 of course.
+28 can be resolved in 2, 23 in 4, and 5 require 5 guesses (`EATER`, `PENAL`, `STILL`, `TRUSS`, `UNTIL`). `SLATE` which is the starting word is resolved in 1 of course.
 ![results-SLATE](https://user-images.githubusercontent.com/11002/184703834-306f5251-9ce4-49f4-a564-0bf62d1b7ade.png)